 Luckily for our rumbling tums, Marrbury Smokehouse is based in the adjacent old kitchens of the castle.
 Marrbury Smokehouse manages to keep the original charm of the castle and the food is delicious.

-They also sell their own ice cream and local made jams – which I simply couldn’t resist!
+They also sell their own ice cream and locally made jams – which I simply couldn’t resist!

 Galloway Forest Park, Dumfries

-Well fed and nourished we made the move in the direction of Newton Stewart.
-Arriving in the town centre, were were not in the mood for a shopping spree.
+Well-fed and nourished we made the move in the direction of Newton Stewart.
+Arriving in the town centre were not in the mood for a shopping spree.
 However, we did see signs pointing to Galloway Forest Park and this satisfied our lust for a nature walk.